elastic/connectors/docs/DEVELOPING.md

 ##### `port`

-The server port where PostgreSQL service is available.
+The server port on which the PostgreSQL server runs on.
 Default value is `9090`.
 Examples:

   - `5432`
   - `9090`